kantega/notsoserial/README.md

     -javaagent:invoker-defender.jar

-> PLEASE NOTE: In this case, invoker-defender only does blocks a few known vulnerabilities.
+> PLEASE NOTE: In this mode, invoker-defender only does blocks a few known vulnerabilities.
 It does not fix the problem with deserialization attacks.
 It only knowns about some well known classes for which it rejects deserialization.
 See below how you can whitelist or completely reject any objects to be deserialized.

 ## Which classes are rejected?